imanabr77/CI-CD-with-Monitoring-DevSecops/README.md

 > [!IMPORTANT]
 > The tools used in this project are installed on-premises and in different ways To review the concepts of Docker and Linux OS.
+> This sample is implemented in two ways.
+In this section, we are moving the project forward without using Kubernetes, and then we will deploy it on the Kubernetes cluster.